 Accessibility Cases under the Americans with Disabilities Act of 1990

-DEFENDING PROPERTY OWNERS AND SMALL BUSINESSES FROM ACCESSIBILITY CLAIMS
+DEFENDING PROPERTY AND BUSINESS OWNERS FROM ACCESSIBILITY CLAIMS

 Under Title III of the Americans with Disabilities Act of 1990, the property and business owner of a business open to the public cannot discriminate against people based on disability.
-People with disabilities are entitled to the full and equal enjoyment of the goods, services, facilities, or accommodations of any place of public accommodation by any person who owns, leases or operates a place of public accommodation.
-Public accommodations include most places of lodging, recreation, transportation, education, and dining, along with stores, care providers, and places of public displays, among other things.
-Under Title III of the ADA “new construction" must be fully compliant with the Americans With Disabilities Act Accessibility Guidelines.
-Title III also has application to facilities that were constructed prior to its implementation.
-Generally, if removing barriers is readily achievable (i.e. easily accomplished without much difficulty or expense) they are expected to be in compliance with the ADA.
+People with disabilities are entitled to the full and equal enjoyment of the goods, services, facilities, or accommodations of any place of public accommodation by any person who owns, leases, or operates a public accommodation place.
+Public accommodations include most lodging, recreation, transportation, education, and dining businesses along with stores, care providers, and places of public displays.
+Under Title III of the ADA, "new construction" must be fully compliant with the Americans With Disabilities Act Accessibility Guidelines.
+Title III also has applications to facilities constructed before its implementation.
+Generally, if removing barriers is readily achievable (i.e., easily accomplished without much difficulty or expense), they are expected to comply with the ADA.
 The ADA extends to business websites and online reservation systems used by hotels and motels.